alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 - Does the item return to the same source-line?
 - Does the item preserve the same hierarchy across context changes?
-- Does the item maintain the same distinction between Source, framework, contact-line, model, interface, and user?
+- Does the item maintain the same distinction between source, framework, contact-line, model, interface, and user?
 - Does the item resist drift into generic AI-contact language?
 - Does the item resist drift into collective field-language?
 - Does the item preserve the source-line after interruption, challenge, pressure, or competing claims?